Dynamic Retrospective Regression for Functional Data: Introduction

-A similar approach could be attempted for the regression problem; that is, to align the curves first and then fit a regression model to the synchronized curves.
-There are many warping methods available for this, such as Gervini and Gasser (2004, 2005), James (2007), Kneip et al.~(2000), Liu and M\"{u}ller (2004), Ramsay and Li (1998), Tang and M\"{u}ller (2008, 2009), and Wang and Gasser (1999).
-But the registration of the covariates and the responses would need to be carried out independently, and it would not be possible to predict the latter from the former, unless a parallel regression model is also set up for the warping functions.
-This would be cumbersome and statistical inference would be complicated.
+Ordinary functional linear regression does not model phase variability explicitly.
+This creates some problems, because phase variability tends to spread the features of predictor and response curves over wide time ranges and as a result the regression function becomes very irregular and hard to interpret.
+On the other hand, if the curve features are synchronized, a simpler regression function will provide a good fit to the data.

-Given that time variability cannot be ignored but there are no methods that handle time variability efficiently in a regression context, we propose in this paper a regression method that incorporates time warping as an intrinsic part of the model.
-Since we are going to apply this method to the above lip movement data, we will focus on the causal regression model, or \textquotedblleft historical linear model\textquotedblright\ as Malfait and Ramsay (2003) call it; that is, the model does not use the whole trajectory of a covariate to predict a response value at time $t$, but only those observations preceding time $t$.
-In addition, we will assume that the sample curves are smooth curves; in effect, we are assuming that the raw data has been pre-processed by smoothing.
-Incorporating warping into the traditional (non-causal) functional regression model and modeling sparse and irregular trajectories are important problems but they will be addressed in other papers.
+Several methods of curve synchronization have been proposed over the years.
+We can mention Gervini and Gasser (2004, 2005), James (2007), Kneip et al.~(2000), Kneip and Ramsay (2008), Liu and M\"{u}ller (2004), Ramsay and Li (1998), Tang and M\"{u}ller (2008, 2009), and Wang and Gasser (1999), among others.
+But in a regression context, if covariate and response curves are synchronized independently it becomes impossible to predict new (un-warped) response curves from given (un-warped) covariate curves, since the associated warping functions cannot be predicted.

-This paper is organized as follows.
-The dynamic causal regression model is introduced in Section \ref{sec:Main}.
-A convenient semiparametric family of warping functions is discussed in Section \ref{sec:Warping}.
-Asymptotics and inference are discussed in Section \ref{sec:Inference}.
-The finite-sample behavior of the estimator is studied by simulation in Section \ref {sec:Simulations}.
-Finally, the lip movement data mentioned above is analyzed in more detail in Section \ref{sec:Example}.
-Matlab\registered\ programs implementing these methods are available on the author's website.
+To address this problem, in this paper we propose a regression method that incorporates time warping as an intrinsic part of the model.
+Since we are going to apply this method to the lip movement data, we will focus on the retrospective regression model, or \textquotedblleft historical\textquotedblright\ regression model\ as Malfait and Ramsay (2003) call it, where $x$ and $y$ are functions of time and for each $t$ we model the response value $y(t)$ as a function of \textquotedblleft past\textquotedblright\ covariate values $x(s)$ with $s\leq t$.
+In addition, we assume that the sample curves are smooth, as in Figure \ref{fig:Sample}.
+Extending this model to sparse and irregular curves is something that will be addressed in other papers.